Khershed Meherhomji: Cricket career

-In on first class debut in the Moin-ud-Dowla tournament in 1931–32, Meherhomji was involved in a hat-trick by Ladha Ramji.
+In on first class debut in the Moin-ud-Dowla tournament in 1931–32, Meherhomji was one of the victims in a hat-trick by Ladha Ramji.
 Playing for Freelooters, Ramji took 8 wickets for 14 runs, Meherhomji taking all the three catches in his hat-trick.

 Having joined the service of Nawanagar State, he represented Western India cricket team in the first season of Ranji Trophy, and took five wickets in an innings against Sind on his debut.
 He opened the batting in the unofficial Test at Lahore against Jack Ryder's Australians and was the selected for the tour of England.
 When Dattaram Hindlekar who kept the wickets in the first Test match developed an eye trouble, Meherhomji replaced him for the second Test at Manchester.

 On the second day, Meherhomji partially dislocated a finger of his left hand.
 He went off the field for medical attention but there was no fracture.
 C. K. Nayudu stood behind the wickets, wearing gloves but without pads, during his absence.
 On his return, Meherhomji caught Gubby Allen, who had just been applauded on arrival for being appointed as captain for the next Ashes tour.
 Meherhomji conceded only five byes in the England total of 571 but Allen's catch would be his only one in Test cricket.
 For the third Test, he was replaced by Dilawar Hussain, a better batsman.